Telerik: Merger & Acquisition

-As of 2013, Telerik had 800 employees in 11 offices, led by co-CEOs Vasil Terziev and Svetozar Georgiev, and Chief Product Officer Aaron Mahimainathan.
+By 2013, Telerik had 800 employees in 11 offices, led by co-CEOs Vasil Terziev and Svetozar Georgiev, and Chief Product Officer Aaron Mahimainathan.

 On October 22, 2014, Progress Software announced its acquisition of Telerik, for $262.5 million.

-On September 9, 2024, Progress Software announced its acquisition of ShareFile for $875 million.
+The acquistion was completed on December 2, 2014.

 Products and technologies

 Telerik is known for its .NET user interface controls, but through acquisition and invention, expanded to support additional areas of the software development lifecycle: